fin-hypergrid/core/src/jsdoc/tutorials/cell-editors.md

 #### Data coordinates in `getCellEditorAt`

 `columnIndex` is the position of the column in the `fields` array.
 As this array is typically derived from the data source, its order is undefined.
-The `behavior.columnEnum` hash maps column names to indeces.
-Keys are all upper case with underscores inserted between camelCase words ("CAMEL_CASE").
-Although syntactically convenient and efficient, be aware that `columnEnum` is recreated on every call to `behavior.createColumns()` (called by `behavior.setData()`) and local references to the hash must be updated at that time.
+The `behavior.columnEnum` hash maps column names to indices.
+Keys are all upper case with underscores inserted between "camelCase" words ("CAMEL_CASE").
+Although syntactically convenient and efficient, be aware that `columnEnum` is recreated on every call to `behavior.createColumns()` (called by `behavior.setData()`) so any local references to the hash must be updated at that time.

 As an alternative to dealing with `columnIndex` at all, `options.column.name` contains the actual column name.

-`rowIndex` is the position in the data row, offset by the number of header rows (all the rows above the first data row, including the filter row).
+`rowIndex` is the position in the data row, offset by the number of header rows -- which is all the rows above the first data row, including the filter row.

 See the full {@link DataModel#getCellEditorAt|getCellEditorAt} API.